Thursday, October 9, 2025

 Ask students to take autumn leaves.
 Watch them together, paying particular attention to the shape: heart-shaped, oval, round, oblong, etc. The composition of the leaves may vary: a leave can be single or composed of several leaflets (pinnate or palmately).

-2. If the is largely filled, draw diagonal lines using a pencil and ruler: two from left to right and two from top to bottom.
+2. If the sheet is largely filled, draw diagonal lines with pencil and ruler: two from left to right and two from top to bottom.
 Make sure these lines pass through the leaves.

-3. Paint the drawing with four warm colors tempera: two colors for the leaves and two for the background.
+3. Choose four warm colors tempera: two for the leaves and two for the background.
 Paint the leave parts within a shape in one color and the background in a different one.
 Paint the leaves in the next square in a third color and the background with color four.

 4. Trace contour lines of the leaves and the diagonal lines with a gold marker.